How to make bone stock

 A word about pressure cooking

-The most flavorful stock I’ve ever had was made with the pressure cook “stock” setting on my Instant Pot, and it’s done in an hour or two, but there’s a lot to be cautioned about this approach, as many stipulate that it destroys nutrients.
+The most flavorful stock I’ve ever had was made with the pressure cook “stock” setting on my InstantPot, and it’s done in an hour or two, but there’s a lot to be cautioned about this approach, as many stipulate that it destroys nutrients.
 I will say that the stocks I’ve made this way had more gelatin, so who knows.
 There is not a lot of good science on the subject.
-My general rule of thumb is that if my grandmother didn’t have it in her kitchen, I best use the precautionary principle when deciding whether a particular ingredient, tool or method belongs in my kitchen, so most of the time I just use the “slow cook” setting, which is like a long simmering pot on the fire.
-The bonus with this approach is that I can fill the pot past the pressure cook line and get another quart of stock in the process.
+My general rule of thumb is that if my grandmother didn’t have it in her kitchen, I best use the precautionary principle when deciding whether a particular ingredient, tool or method belongs in my kitchen, so I like a long simmering pot on the fire.
+Pressure cooking will also mean you can get less liquid in the pot if you are using an InstantPot.
+Save your pressure cooking for canning.

 Scenes from a real kitchen: turkey stock x 2 and chicken stock in 1/2-gallon mason jars with simple masking tape for labels.
 (Lacto-fermented carrots and ‘kraut on the right.)